UNH Extension Seeks a State Specialist-Food Safety

-- A Ph.D. in food safety, food science, microbiology, or another closely related discipline.
-A strong candidate with a Master’s degree may be considered.
+- Ph.D. or terminal degree in food safety, food microbiology, food science or closely related field.

 - Demonstrated expertise in food microbiology and food safety.

-- Demonstrated effective interpersonal and written communication skills.
+- Demonstrated excellent interpersonal and written communication skills.

 - Demonstrated ability to work well as part of a team.

-- Willingness and ability to establish and work with a diverse network of constituents and community members across race, gender, socioeconomic class, disabilities and other differences to assist with program development and outreach.
+- Willingness and ability to establish and work with a diverse network of constituents and community members across race, gender, socioeconomic class, disabilities, and other differences.

-Ability to regularly travel throughout the state, as well as in the region.
-Travel costs will be reimbursed at the federal rate.
+- Ability to regularly travel throughout the state, as well as in the region.
+Travel costs are reimbursed at the federal rate.

-- Under the direction of the program team leader, develop and implement innovative, effective food safety outreach programs for New Hampshire’s farmers and food processors.
+- Develop and implement innovative, effective food safety outreach programs for New Hampshire's agriculture and food processing industies

 - Collaborate with colleagues throughout the region to develop, implement, and evaluate multi-state outreach programs.

-- Participate in professional development to enhance competence in appropriate disciplines.
+- Participate in professional development to enhance competence in food safety, program development, and other appropriate disciplines.